Leonid Andreyev (1906), Translated by Dmitry Fadeyev (2017)

 “I was dead.”

 “Listen to me, unknown one,” said the emperor, clearly and sternly speaking about the things on which he had previously meditated.
-“My kingdom—the kingdom of the living, my people—the living, not the dead.
+“My kingdom: the kingdom of the living, my people: the living, not the dead.
 And you are not wanted here.
 I don’t know who you are, I don’t know what you’ve seen there—but if you are lying, I hate your lies, and if you are telling the truth—I hate your truth.
-I feel the trembling of life within my chest; I feel the might within my hands—and my proud thoughts, like eagles, fly across space.
+I feel the trembling of life within my chest; I feel my might within my hands—and my proud thoughts, like eagles, soar across space.
 And there, behind my back, under the protection of my authority, under the shadow of the laws which I created, there live, and labor, and rejoice men.
 Do you hear that wondrous harmony of life?
-Do you hear that war cry which men throw into the face of what’s to come, calling it to battle?
+Do you hear that war cry that men throw into the face of what’s to come, calling it to battle?

 Augustus stretched out his hands as if in prayer and triumphantly exclaimed: